dead-channel-jp/dead-channel-jp/manuscripts/about.md

 -->

 - Helping each other as authors in one little city.
-- Promoting to both localy and globaly to make their activities recognizable.
+- Promoting both locally and globally to make their activities recognizable.
-- Playing an important role of the Sci-Fi culture in Chiba City.
+- Playing an important role in the Sci-Fi culture in Chiba City.

 ### Why we quote from "Neuromancer"?

 One of the most famous lines of Sience Fiction describes the sky of Chiba City!